Self-Hosting Specify 7

 Getting Started

-We recommend using Docker to host Specify 7 (as well as hosting the Report Runner and Web Asset Server services).
-Docker allows each service to be “containerized” or in other words, generally isolated from the host computer.
-This means each container is in charge of its dependencies and only Docker is required to be installed for each containerized service.
+We recommend using containerization to host Specify 7 (as well as hosting the Report Runner and Web Asset Server services).
+Both Docker and Podman are supported container runtimes.
+Containerization allows each service to be “containerized” or in other words, generally isolated from the host computer.
+This means each container is in charge of its dependencies and only the container runtime is required to be installed for each containerized service.

 Service and Architecture Overview